fillip1984/vite-react-ts-eslint-prettier-tailwind-react-query/README.md

 ## Installation

+After following these steps once you have alternate options.
+For now, follow these steps:
 0) Install degit (only required if you haven't used degit) - 'npm install -g degit'

 1) Clone the repo, replace &lt;project name&gt; with the name of the application - 'degit fillip1984/vite-react-ts-eslint-prettier-tailwind-react-query &lt;project name&gt;'